frc-emotion/nautilus/README.md

 **Install these:**

-Main dependencies: NodeJS, Typescript, PNPM (necessary for workspaces), Visual Studio Code, Git, PostgreSQL
+Main dependencies: NodeJS, Python, PNPM (necessary for workspaces), Visual Studio Code, Git

 Also: make sure you have Android Studio installed, or XCode if you have a Mac and want to test on iPhone.
 For Xcode, ensure your Mac supports the latest version of macOS.